xiaochuanwang-1005/GCDA/README.md

 wandb=0.15.10
 ```

-More details about arguments are concluded in the paper and code.
+More details about arguments are included in the paper and code.

 ## Dataset